 How to Lower Alkalinity In Your Pool

 Alkalinity in a pool refers to the concentration of carbonates, bicarbonates, and hydroxides, and it’s vital for neutralizing acids and maintaining stable pH levels.
 The ideal range for total alkalinity is generally 80-120 ppm.
-Increased alkalinity can be due to excessive use of alkaline products, high mineral content in the water source, environmental contaminants, or evaporation that concentrates substances in the water.

 How to Lower Alkalinity in a Pool